observablehq/plot/README.md

 * **strokeDasharray** - a comma-separated list of dash lengths (in pixels)
 * **mixBlendMode** - the [blend mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode) (*e.g.*, *multiply*)

-Where it makes sense, all marks support the following optional channels:
+All marks support the following optional channels:

 * **fill** - a fill color; bound to the *color* scale
 * **fillOpacity** - a fill opacity; bound to the *opacity* scale